ipfs/roadmap/WG_JS_CORE.md

 One of the biggest challenges that faces JS IPFS is that it will be used in many different environments where the tools and resources available to it differ significantly.
 JS IPFS can be run in a browser (Chrome, Firefox etc.), in a web extension, in Node.js on a laptop or on a server, in Electron, on mobile or even on IoT devices.
 Not only does the runtime differ - Node.js, Blink, SpiderMonkey etc. but the APIs available (no filesystem or low level network in a browser) as well as the hardware resources available e.g. mobile or IoT.

 - Default performance profiles exist and can be enabled to adapt IPFS behaviour appropriately to its environment.
-In addition to the profiles [described here](https://github.com/ipfs/go-ipfs/blob/master/docs/config.md#profiles), we'll also add a browser specific performance profile.
+In addition to the profiles [described here](https://github.com/ipfs/go-ipfs/blob/master/docs/config.md#profiles), there will be a browser specific performance profile.
 - The JS IPFS build can be customised to exclude functionality or include different modules that are more appropriate for a particular runtime environment
 - At least 2 recommended builds for common environments will be provided in addition to the full build
 - Developers can tailor an IPFS build to their specific needs